Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ## Routing Parameters

-Toluna can return back to the Partner any query string paramaters that they pass in when routing a member to a Survey.
+Toluna can return back to the Partner any query string parameters that they pass in when routing a member to a Survey.
 For example, if the Partner passes in "...toluna.com?di=1adsfadf&foo=bar123" we can return "partnerendpage.com/foo=bar123."

 Additionally, Toluna can return the following value on the query string even if the Partner does not pass them in: